FAQ about exchange studies

 Students selected through a department or faculty agreement

-Contact your department's or faculty's coordinator at Uppsala University if you have a question regarding course change.
+Contact your department's or faculty's exchange coordinator at Uppsala University if you have a question regarding course change.

 Can I drop a course?